 About Ms. Jo

-- She performed for several years with Ballet Concerto of Fort Worth. and also with Fort Worth City Ballet in productions of “Nutcracker” and “Giselle”.
+- She performed for many years as a principal dancer with Ballet Concerto of Fort Worth, and later with Fort Worth City Ballet in productions of The Nutcracker and Giselle.

-- In 1975, Ms Jo received her BFA degree in ballet from Texas Christian University. where she performed roles in ballets, operas, and other student performances.
-While al TCU she was chosen to be a member of Chi Tau Epsilon, a national dance fraternity.
-At the same time, she taught at the Southwest Recreation Center.
+- In 1975, Ms. Jo received her BFA degree in Ballet from Texas Christian University, where she performed roles in ballets, operas, and other student performances.
+She was chosen to be a member of Chi Tau Epsilon, a national dance fraternity while at TCU.
+At the same time, she taught at Southwest Recreation Center.